rog713/ESP-Host-Bridge/README.md

 ## ESPHome

-Unifi AI-Key inspired enclosure for Raspberry Pi 5.
+Unifi AI-Key inspired enclosure for Mini-PC.

 ![Unifi AI-Key Inspired Enclosure for Raspberry Pi 5](images/infinity-key-rpi5-enclosure.png)

-STL files for this enclosure will be posted soon on MakerWorld.
+Models for this enclosure will be posted soon on MakerWorld.

 [Parts list for the enclosure build](docs/bom.md)